 We, the consumer, of course.

 Some companies are reluctant to go through that lengthy and costly process.
-They don’t want to just "buy" an organic seal for their fractionated coconut oil and then pass the costs on to their customers.
+They don’t want to just "buy" an organic seal for their fractionated coconut oil and then pass the costs to their customers.

 My concern is more on the type of container that holds the oil.
 I choose glass over plastic bottle since fractionated coconut oil, like virgin coconut oil, is slightly acidic.
 And so, I feel safer with glass container.
+Of course you can go with plastic if it doesn't bother you at all.
+And plastic doesn't mean it'll surely leach into the oil.

 Whether it is made out of byproducts or not, and whether it is man-made or not, the fact is, fractionated coconut oil can't be any worse than most vegetable oils that contain primarily long-chain triglycerides (LCTs) and unsaturated fatty acids that are hard to break down and easily get deposited as body fat, and encourage oxidation, right?